-From the third volume of the ‘Music Of Quality & Distinction’ series and subtitled ‘Dark’, the striking electronic cover of the Northern Soul favourite is best known in a version by JJ BARNES but was written by STEVIE WONDER.
-However, it appears to have confused some of KIM WILDE’s fanbase, rather like earlier in the year when OMD released ‘Metroland’ to mixed responses from their followers who couldn’t understand why the band had recorded an electronic track influenced by KRAFTWERK!
+It comes from the third volume of the ‘Music Of Quality & Distinction’ series and subtitled ‘Dark’, The striking electronic cover of the Northern Soul favourite is best known in a version by JJ Barnes but was written by Stevie Wonder.
+However, it appears to have confused some of Kim Wilde’s fanbase, rather like earlier in the year when OMD released ‘Metroland’ to mixed responses from their followers who couldn’t understand why the band had recorded an electronic track influenced by KRAFTWERK!

 But this has to be expected when acts have careers spanning 30 years with periods of mainstream international success.
 This BEF recording actually takes Kim back to her synthesized beginnings with songs such as ‘Kids In America’, rather than huge sellers such as ‘You Came’ and ‘You Keep Me Hanging On’, a SUPREMES cover which has also been reworked by BEF!